ralphotowo/sre-asst/README.md

-# Ecosia: Site Reliability Engineering Assessment
+# Ecosia: Site Reliability Engineering Assignment

 This is my attempt to satisfy the requirements of the Lead SRE assignment for Ecosia.